 We were scheduled to leave for Zero Point and Yumthang valley at 7.00 a.m.
 The morning was very different from that of the urban city’s morning.
 I opened the window of our hotel room and wow, what a scene in front of me!
 When we arrived at the hotel, it was dark already and I couldn’t imagine that we had such a wonderful sight in our front.

 We had our breakfast and left the hotel at around 7.00 a.m.
 We were keen to explore Zero Point as we were fascinated by the fact that it is the last outpost of civilisation.
-The road was, initially, much better than the road that we travelled day before to reach the Gurudongmar Lake.
+The road was, initially, much better than the road that we travelled a day before to reach Gurudongmar Lake.
 However, it became very bad.
 There had been a massive landslide (rock avalanche) a couple of years ago.
 The rocks and stones completely filled across the valley.
 The journey over this patch was quite rough and bumpy as the vehicle had to move over the stone-filled path.

 Through this rugged journey, we passed by the Yumthang valley.
 We didn’t stop at the valley and continued to drive ahead towards the Zero Point.
 Further up and circa 23 km from Yumthang valley at an elevation of 15,300 ft is the place Zero Point aka Yumesamdong.
 It took us another 1.5 hours from Yumthang by car on the curving mountainous, rugged road.
 The road ends here!

 This is where the civilian road ends and you can’t drive any further and hence the name Zero Point.
 A short distance away from here is the border with China and tourists are not allowed to go any further beyond the Zero Point.
 Although the road is quite treacherous, the rewards are awesome.

-There is hardly any vegetation in Zero point, it being above the timberline and it’s the place that remains snow-covered for most part of the year.
+There is hardly any vegetation in Zero point, it being above the timberline and it’s the place that remains snow-covered for the most part of the year.